happy-machine/FastQL/README.md

 ## Further info

-- FastQL implements all the basic GraphQL types and array types, including required types but not currently required subtypes (an element of a list).
+- FastQL currently implements Int, Float, String, ID and array and required versions of those types and not currently required subtypes (an element of a list).

 - Under the hood FastQL uses the ActiX Rust web server which is currently no.5 fastest web framework according to [Tech Empower](https://www.techempower.com/benchmarks/#section=data-r21&test=composite).
 By comparison, Python's [FastAPI](https://fastapi.tiangolo.com/) is at no.93.
 We've observed about a 2x speed up across the example schema here vs a FastAPI/Ariadne Python GraphQL server with the same schema.